A spanish wall niche and staircase | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Here are some final photos of the custom, three scallop design for our custom Spanish wall niche.

-3 Scallop Arch Top Spanish style Wall Niche
+3 Scallop Arch Top Spanish-style Wall Niche

 BELOW: A few months after the project was completed, the homeowner shared a photo with me.
 It highlights how a Spanish home renovation will reveal unexpected benefits for many years to come.

-Old World Spanish style Staircase with Wall Niche
+Old World Spanish-style Staircase with Wall Niche

 At certain times of the day the sunlight hits the wall just right, accentuating all the craftsmanship that went into creating the composition.